 But there is no next town.

 There is also no cell signal.
+I really needed some cell booster technology!

 I come upon a crossroads with 3 different highways to choose from.
 I still don’t have a cell or GPS signal and none of these highways are listed on my map screenshots.
 I do what I do best and make the uninformed decision to turn left.